CGJennings/se3docs/docs/um-install-win.md

 ## System requirements

+* 64-bit Intel or AMD processor.
 * 64-bit edition of Windows 7 SP1, Windows 8, or Windows 10.

 * At least 2 GB of RAM recommended.

+> **Windows ARM support?**
+>
+> Open Java distributions are starting to include Windows ARM 64 support.
+Once that support has trickled down through the tool chain used to build Strange Eons you can expect official support.
+In the meantime if you have installed your own ARM 64 JRE, you can try running Strange Eons using the instructions for [other devices](um-install-other.md).

-Before installing, it is a good idea to make sure that you have installed the latest graphics drivers for your graphics card.
+Before installing, it is a good idea to check that you have the latest graphics drivers installed.
 Check the support page of the Web site for your computer or graphics card manufacturer.

 ## Installation steps